See, how the Nozbe team uses modern technologies to communicate better and get more done.

 Communication Pyramid in a nutshell

-Instead of following the high and low bandwidth communication style which is so popular in traditional offices, at Nozbe we realized there are actually five levels of communication.
+We’ve found out that there are actually 5 levels of communication.
 They all vary between “highest bandwidth” and “lowest bandwidth.”
 They are even stronger now in the 21st century as there are applications and technologies that help us communicate way better than before.
 Let’s explain these levels right now.